KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

 - `makeAddr(string)` takes a name as a string and generates an address for the same name.
 - `vm.deal(address, uint256)` takes an address and gives it an amount of tokens
 - `hoax(address, uint256)` combination of `vm.prank()` and `vm.deal()`
+- `vm.txGasPrice(uint256)` sets the tx.gasprice() for the rest of the transaction

 ## **Random Notes**

 `forge fmt` to format your code

 Gas costs can be calculated by taking gas used in testnet, multiply by latest gas price on mainnet and convert to USD.
-Visible that Eth mainnet is very expensive so prefer to deploy on and L2 chain like zkSync.
+Visible that Eth mainnet is very expensive so prefer to deploy on an L2 chain like zkSync.
 forge -> Compiling and interacting with contracts
 cast -> Interacting with contracts that have already been deployed
 anvil -> To deploy a local blockchain